TheBullRing/my-skylight-calendar/README.md

 You can use **Google Calendars** or **Local Calendars**.

 **Option A: Local Calendar (Easiest)**
+Note this is untested since I use Google Calendars exclusively
 1. Go to **Settings > Devices & Services**.
 2. Add the **Local Calendar** integration.
 3. Create calendars named exactly: `Alice`, `Bob`, `Charlie`, `Daisy`, `Family`.